syncfusion-content/xamarin.android-docs/xamarin-android/SfLinearGauge/Types-of-Value-Indicator.md

 ## Through Bar Pointer

-Barpointer is an accenting line or colored bar that is placed on the SfLinearGauge to mark the values.
+Bar pointer is an accenting line or colored bar that is placed on the SfLinearGauge to mark the values.

 {% tabs %}